Tiny-Earth/DemoSite/site/src/experiences.md

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

+    In the *Course Design* module, we asked you to imagine the third week/day for your course and some learning objectives for that moment in time.
+What were the objectives you came up with then?

-    Select one learning objective from the course and design an activity that embodies active learning experiences.
+    Select one of those objectives, then design an activity that embodies active learning experiences.
 Briefly describe your design.

     How will the activity: